La Voz (Spanish TV series): Season 7: 2020

-The seventh season started on September 11, 2020.
-Antonio Orozco and Pablo López returned as coaches, while Alejandro Sanz and Laura Pausini, replacing Paulina Rubio and Luis Fonsi as coaches.
+The seventh season started on 11 September 2020.
+Antonio Orozco and Pablo López returned as coaches for their fourth and third season, respectively, while Alejandro Sanz and Laura Pausini rejoined the panel after a two and three season hiatus, replacing Paulina Rubio and Luis Fonsi as coaches.
+The winner of the seventh season was Kelly from Team Laura.

 Season 8: 2021

-The eighth season premiered on September 17, 2021.
+The eighth season premiered on 17 September 2021.
 Alejandro Sanz is the only coach returning from the previous season.
 He was joined by former coaches Malú and Luis Fonsi, and first-time coach Pablo Alborán, replacing Laura Pausini, Pablo López and Antonio Orozco.
+The winner of the eighth season was Inés Manzano from Team Alborán.

 Season 9: 2022

-The ninth season premiered on September 23, 2022.
-Luis Fonsi returned as the only coach from the previous season, while Antonio Orozco, Pablo López, and Laura Pausini after one season hiatus returned for their fifth, fourth, and third season, respectively.
+The ninth season premiered on 23 September 2022.
+Completing his third time on the panel, Luis Fonsi returned as the only coach from the previous season, while Antonio Orozco, Pablo López, and Laura Pausini all three after one-season hiatus for their fifth, fourth, and third season, respectively.
 This season was produced to be a dedication to the ten-year anniversary of the show.

-Coaches' teams

-These are each of the coaches' teams throughout the seasons' live shows.
-Highlighted in green is the winning coach/team.
-Winners are in bold and finalists in italic.
+The winner of the ninth season was Javier Crespo from Team Antonio.

+Season 10: 2023

+The tenth season premiered on 15 September 2023.
+Antonio Orozco, Pablo López, and Luis Fonsi all returned as coaches from the previous season for their sixth, fifth and fourth season, respectively.
+Meanwhile, Laura Pausini was replaced by Malú, who returns after a one-season hiatus, for her seventh season on the panel.
+The winner of the tenth season was Elsa Tortonda from Team Fonsi.

+Season 11: 2024

+The eleventh season premiered on 13 September 2024.
+The coaching panel remained the same as the previous season for the first time in the history of the show.
+Malú, Antonio Orozco, Pablo López, and Luis Fonsi returned for their eighth, seventh, sixth, and fifth seasons, respectively.
+The winner of the eleventh season was Manuel Ayra from Team Antonio.

+Season 12: 2025

+The twelfth season premiered on 19 September 2025.
+The coaching panel consists of returning coaches Malú and Pablo López, who both return for their ninth and seventh seasons, respectively.
+Mika, who previously served as a coach on The Voice France and The Voice France All Stars, and Sebastián Yatra, who previously served as a coach on La Voz Kids, both debuted as coaches, replacing Antonio Orozco and Luis Fonsi, respectively.